All Episodes

 And that, my friends, is true service, not just to you, but to the country at large.

-I mean, I think, you know, the Nobel Peace Prize is going to be awarded this Friday, and it's a close call, according to CNN, between Al Gore and me as to who will win the coveted peace prize this year.
+And it's a close call, according to CNN, between Al Gore and me as to who will win the coveted peace prize this year.

-Well, there's some Eskimo too that's up for it.
+Well, there's some Eskimo too that's up for it, an Inuit tribe member is up for it.

-So there's three of us a close race, but the front runners are considered to be Al Gore and me.
+So there's three of us, a close race, but the frontrunners are considered to be Al Gore and me.

-Now I might not win the prize, but they can never take this nomination away from me.
+Now, I might not win the prize, but they can never take this nomination away from me.

 They can never take that away from me.

-Because I have certainly pulled out of here's what CNN reported.
+Because I have certainly pulled that.

-This was uh this was Sunday, actually, not this morning, it was a couple days ago on This Week at War.
+It was a couple days ago on This Week at War.

-Uh the uh anchor Tom Foreman reported this.
+The anchor Tom Foreman reported this.

 Quick question.